nottsjs/website/content/events/2020-03-10-web-security-beginners.md

 # ⚠️ EVENT CANCELLED ⚠️

-Due to the COVID-19 (coronovirus) situation we have been forced to cancel this event.
+Due to the COVID-19 (coronavirus) situation we have been forced to cancel this event.

 Please accept our sincerest apologies for both the inconvenience and the late notice.
 We will be back in April! 🎉